TRANSCRIPT: Interview with Italian Treasury’s Davide Iacovoni on 19 May 2021

 A: In the short term, I know there’s a lot of noise right now about what the ECB’s next move might be.
 Inflation has been showing some signs of recovering but in Europe, it seems to be very much driven by “supply” effects, due to some post-Covid bottlenecks, by the evolution of some commodities’ prices and to some extent also by statistical base effects.
 Even the ECB’s economists are pointing to the temporary nature of this recent inflation evolution.

 Q: You had high demand for your inaugural green bond this year.
-What’s your vision for building on that?
+What’s your vision

 At the same time, we’re very pleased that our green bond has been included in a specialised index called MSCI Global Green Bond Index.
 For us this is very important, because we know that a lot of key ESG investors look closely at this index.